Browsing Category:

 This is one of my favorite ski resorts because it had a variety of slopes for all skill levels.
 One green run was four kilometers long with gentle back and fourth curves perfect for practicing.
 Not only that, there were several green runs for me to practice on.

-I pretty much decided I was done with the basic instructor.
-I don’t need to spend 60 euro for someone to tell me pizza- french fry any more.
+I pretty much decided I graduated from the basic ski instruction.
+I don’t need to spend 60 euro for someone to tell me how to “pizza” and “french fry” anymore.
 I just want to practice on my own.
 I was bored and I felt like it wasted a whole day when I could have been doing trial and error an finding by own way on longer runs.

-I just can’t get enough of the Alps, Spring, Summer, fall or snow-capped winter, just breath taking.
+I just can’t get enough of the Alps, Spring, Summer, fall, or snow-capped winter.
+They are just breath-taking.

 More Apres Ski, or After Ski, going on in the bed and breakfast hot tub.